tomi-vanek/microts/README.md

 * User interface for microservice testing and administration in `/src/ui`
 * `Dockerfile` for deployment image and `docker-compose.yaml` as an example usage in application integration
 * End-to-end tests  in `/test`

-Generate new code with command `microts -p PORT` - where _PORT_ is the default HTTP port of the service.
-For all command line properties call `microts -h`.

 ## Architecture shape